luyandazuma/Week2-AIPoemGenerator/README.md

 npm install
 ```

 **3. Configure Environment Variables**

-Create a .env file in the server folder:
+Create a .env file in the server folder.
 Copy the content from .env.example into your new .env file.
 Add your Gemini API key:

 ```
 # GEMINI_API_KEY=your_actual_gemini_api_key_here